yuexiaofeng/yuexiaofeng.github.io/_posts/2023-12-16-i-disagree.md

 In the meanwhile, some cultures just like more direct communications.
 Explicit expressions and concise words are used at most times, hence the low context.

 Honestly I think either style works.
 But expectations should be established properly at the beginning.
-Some people prefer have it direct, while others may appreciate a bit subtlety.
+Some people prefer cutting to the chase; but others may appreciate a bit subtlety.
 It takes time to align the communication styles.

 ### Social and Organizational Hierarchy